 The Mojave is a desolate dreamscape, a vista of mind-bending scenery that seems to transform with every sand-swept step.
 There’s something exquisitely wild about it, tinged with a hint of danger.
 On the surface it can appear sparse—even foreboding—but a deeper examination proves it teaming with all the tragedy and transcendence of life.

 The same can be said for the music of longtime desert denizen AC Sapphire.
 It has the same surreal qualities, the same sense of constant metamorphosis, the same expansiveness and emotional evocation, the same sense of wonder and revelation, and the same wild and perilous spirit.
 Her cosmic sound blends disparate elements into an ethereal folk rock while her strong voice shakes listeners awake as she spins her passionate, dust-blasted tales.
-All these qualities can be heard on her upcoming EPs, Omni Present and Desert Car, slated for release later this spring.
+All these qualities can be heard on her upcoming EP, Omni Present and upcoming album Desert Car.

 Sapphire’s life began in Eastern Pennsylvania where her household overflowed with eight home-schooled children.
 When she was 14, she was given a singing part in a Shakespeare production.
 “I had no idea I was even able to sing and then I found my purpose,” she explains.
 “My father, an antique dealer, had this really beat up guitar with one string.
 I would just play that one string and pretend I was shredding.
 Eventually, my dad helped me ad the other five.
 I started writing songs right away.
 By the time I was 17 I was gigging.”